Somali Republic: Early months of the union

 Northern misgivings about being too tightly harnessed to the south were demonstrated by the voting pattern in the June 1961 referendum on the constitution, which was in effect Somalia's first national election.
 Although the draft was overwhelmingly approved in the south, it was supported by less than 50 percent of the northern electorate.

-Dissatisfaction at the distribution of power among the clan families and between the two regions boiled over in December 1961, when a group of British-trained junior army officers in the north rebelled in reaction to the posting of higher ranking southern officers (who had been trained by the Italians for police duties) to command their units.
+Dissatisfaction at the distribution of power among the clan families boiled over in December 1961, when a group of British-trained junior army officers in the north rebelled in reaction to the posting of higher ranking southern officers (who had been trained by the Italians for police duties) to command their units.
 The ringleaders urged a separation of north and south.
-Northern non-commissioned officers arrested the rebels, but discontent in the north persisted.
+Northern non-commissioned officers arrested the rebels.

 In early 1962, GSL leader Haaji Mahammad Husseen, seeking in part to exploit northern dissatisfaction, attempted to form an amalgamated party, known as the Somali Democratic Union (SDU).
 It enrolled northern elements, some of which were displeased with the northern SNL representatives in the coalition government.
 Hussein's attempt failed.
-In May 1962, however, Egal and another northern SNL minister resigned from the cabinet and took many SNL followers with them into a new party, the Somali National Congress (SNC), which won widespread northern support.
-The new party also gained support in the south when it was joined by an SYL faction composed predominantly of Hawiye.
+In May 1963, Jimale and SNL leader Muhammad Haji Ibrahim Egal along with 20 other members of the National Assembly formed the Somali National Congress (SNC) to oppose the ruling Somali Youth League (SNL).
+Thus, by the end of 1963, Isaaq particularism appeared more and more to be finding an outlet in the SNC, and its objectives were less the division of the Republic than the downfall of the SYL government.
 This move gave the country three truly national political parties and further served to blur north–south differences.